James A. Morrow Sr.: Personal life and family

+Morrow married Mildred Hamlin (1901-1989) on September 30, 1922, in her parents' residence in Farwell, Texas. had at least two children together.
 Morrow's son, James Anthony Morrow Jr., was a member of the Mississippi House of Representatives from 1952 to 1988.
-Morrow Sr. also had a daughter named Eunice.
-His brother, Robert, became the State Treasurer of Mississippi.
+Morrow Sr. also had a daughter named Eunice, a physiotherapist who moved to San Francisco, California.
+Morrow's younger brother, Robert, was the State Treasurer of Mississippi from 1956 to 1960.